-- ?
-Nature of the incident,
+- Nature of the incident,

-- ?
-Frequency of incidents,
+- Frequency of incidents,

-- ?
-Adherence to time standards,
+- · Adherence to time standards,

-- ?
-CAP status,
+- CAP status,

-- ?
-High frequency providers,
+- High frequency providers,

-- ?
-Recurring participants, and
+- · Recurring participants, and

-- ?
-Rate of unreported incidents identified via MMIS claims data.
+- Rate of unreported incidents identified via MMIS claims data.

 All incident reports are submitted through MWMA.
-The Department or its designee completes a review of incident tasks on a daily basis as submitted upon discovery by the agency.
 The Department or its designee samples a select number of providers and verifies through certification surveys, monitoring visits, or investigations that critical incidents were appropriately addressed and that the provider agency is following up appropriately.